bldl/emplace-spidermonkey/README.md

         * Underscores are used to refer to variables (`_varname_`).
         * `<emu-xref>`: Link to other sections, clauses or algorithms within the specification.
         * `*someBoldText*`: Make bold text with `*`.
-        * Use double brackets (`[[...]]`) when documenting or referring to the internal, hidden mechanisms of objects that are not directly accessible in the JavaScript language but are crucial for the implementation and behavior of the object.
+        * Use double brackets (`[[...]]`) when documenting or referring to the internal, hidden mechanisms of objects that are not directly accessible in the JavaScript™ language but are crucial for the implementation and behavior of the object.

 * The function `emplace(key, callbackfn)` in ecmarkup (can also be found under the spec-folder in this proposal)
     ```emu